Ashkan-Yaldaie/thesis/documents/Thesis.md

 During the project development, it is discovered that most of the time the PC does not switch off by sending just one shutdown package to it, that is why in the code a for-loop will send the package more than once.
 In addition, proper Windows configuration is provided but the detailed information on the subject is out of the scope of the paper.

 ### Security system

+The current chapter is set to complete the previous one by adding a security system to the smart home product.
+The goals and the required devices for this chapter are mentioned in the planning part of this bachelor thesis.
+The chapter contains instructions on sending an SMS and email notifications to the homeowner in case of an intrusion.
+A video clip  of the incident will be captured and uploaded to the cloud.
+The chapter also gives guidance on how to create a panic button and a wireless motion detector.
+Finally, the security system is controlled by using a Bluetooth device.

 #### Adding a wireless motion sensor